Hybrid Headache: Modern Public folders and Exchange Online

-One of the decisions you have to make when moving to Office 365, is to determine how you will move mailboxes.
-There are various options available which makes it hard to see the forest through the trees.
-Choosing the right approach is not an easy task.
-The decision is influenced by many variables like the size of your organization, the impact on your users and IT department or the bandwidth of your internet connection.
+One decision to make when moving to Office 365, is determining how to move mailboxes.
+There are various options available and this makes it hard to see the forest through the trees.
+And choosing the right approach is no easy task.
+The decision is influenced by many variables such as the size of your organization, the impact on your users, the impact on your IT department, and the bandwidth of your internet connection.

 Before we address the question of whether or not you should go down the road of a hybrid deployment, let's quickly review the options that are available to you today.
 Please note that the descriptions below are not intended to cover all aspects of each approach, rather to paint a picture of the current landscape:

 Note: although not really an official (and supported) migration approach, some customers perform a so-called Simple MRS Migration.
 This approach is a mix between a staged migration and a hybrid deployment.
 Using the remote mailbox move approach from a hybrid deployment, mailboxes are moved to Office 365, without setting up a full hybrid deployment.
 The value proposition is very tempting: a simple coexistence model and the benefits of a native mailbox move.
 However, manually configuring an environment for a simple MRS migration is not easy.
 I would even go as far and say that it is more difficult than configuring a hybrid connections.
 This, of course, leaves the question of why you would attempt to do something that is unsupported and more difficult to setup rather than configuring a hybrid connection?